top of page

 Section 2

 The Executive Committee shall consist of the Officers of the Texas Chapter.
 The President shall be the Chairperson of the Executive Committee.
-The Board of Directors may designate two other Board members as members of the Committee.
+The Board of Directors may designate two (2) other Board members as members of the Committee.
 Except as otherwise required by law or these By-Laws for any matters which are required to be submitted to the Board of Directors for its approval, the Executive Committee, under the policy guidance of the Board, shall act for the Board between meetings and such action shall be reviewed for the Board at its next meeting.
 The Executive Committee shall keep regular minutes of its proceedings and shall report the same to the Board of Directors when required.
-Vacancies in the Executive Committee shall be filled by the Board of Directors at a regular or special meeting.

 Section 3

-The Nominating Committee shall be chaired by the Immediate Past-President and consist of at least two members at large.
+The Nominating Committee shall be chaired by the Immediate Past-President and consist of at least three (3) members at-large.
 The Committee shall oversee and supervise nomination and election procedures for the following: the President-Elect, Secretary, Treasurer, Parliamentarian, and At-Large members of the Board of Directors.
 At the request of the Board of Directors or the President or as directed pursuant to these By-Laws, the Committee shall present nominations for other offices and positions of the Texas Chapter.

 Section 4

-The By-Laws Committee shall be chaired by the Parliamentarian and consist of the President, and at least two members appointed by the President.
+The By-Laws Committee shall be chaired by the Parliamentarian and consist of the President, and at least two (2) members appointed by the President.
 This committee will be responsible for a bi-annual systematic review.
+Changes to the By-Laws must be reviewed and voted on by the majority (75%) of the Board of Directors.

 Section 5